deniserauscher/python-workout-tracker-/README.md

 Workout added on 2026-03-26

-Total time in the last 7 days: 120 minutes
+Total time in the last 7 days: 120 minutes <br>
 Calories burned in the last 7 days: 960 kcal